Millad/easy_learning_from_label_proportions/README.md

 **2:** It’s not that entertaining.
 I hated every bit of it.
 I don’t recommend it. **positive_sentiment:** 0.
 **3:** One of the best movies ever.
 You have to watch it right away. **positive_sentiment:** 1.

 In LLP, you have groups of input features (x) organized into "bags," and you know the proportion of positive outcomes (true Y) for each bag as a probability.
 The goal is to train a model that identifies patterns across these bags and can predict the correct output (y value) for individual input features, not just for new bags.
-Example of training data to compare with the previews example above:
+Example of training data to compare with the previous example above:
 **bag_1:** I enjoyed this movie a lot.
 I have watched it many times.
 **bag_1:** It’s not that entertaining.
 I hated every bit of it.
 I don’t recommend it.
 **bag_1:** One of the best movies ever.
 You have to watch it right away.